Interval Detection¶

 ---|---|

-Trigger Condition: Set trigger conditions for alert levels: You can configure any of the following trigger conditions: Critical, Error, Warning, No Data, or Information.
-Set the trigger condition of alert level.
-Support three forms of data comparison: upward (data rise), downward (data fall), upward or downward.
+Set the trigger conditions for alert levels: you can configure any one of critical, major, minor, or normal trigger conditions.
+It supports three forms of data comparison: upward (data increase), downward (data decrease), or both upward and downward.

-Configure the trigger condition and severity.
-When the query result is multiple values, an event will be generated if any value meets the trigger condition.
+Configure trigger conditions and severity levels.
+When the query results contain multiple values, an event will be generated if any value meets the trigger condition.

-- You can customize the number of tests, such as "Test frequency = 5 minutes", then 3 tests = 15 minutes
+- You can customize the number of detections.
+For example, if the detection frequency is 5 minutes, then 3 detections = 15 minutes.

 Level | Description |